Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Results

 We define the notion of directionality and bias of the SD: sign of flux, $\Phi_b$, sets the bias of diode and applied current, $I_a = I^\pm$, sets the signal directionality.
 In other words, $\Phi_b = \pm|\Phi_b|$ sets the diode in forward (reverse) bias allowing $I_a=I_\pm$ to pass and blocking $I_a = I_\mp$.
-For cQED modalities this translates to nonreciprocity in kinetic inductance, $L_\pm = L_0\left[ 1+(I_a/I_c^\pm)^2\right]$ where $L_0$ is the characteristic circuit inductance.
-This can be directly seen in spectroscopic signatures when the SD is shunted to a capacitor, $C$ with transmission spectrum peak at $\omega_r^\pm = 1/\sqrt{L^\pm C}$.
-This enables a single flux-line tunable nonreciprocal resonator.
+For cQED modalities this translates to nonreciprocity in the kinetic inductance, $L_\pm = L_0\left[ 1+(I_a/I_c^\pm)^2\right]$ where $L_0$ is the characteristic circuit inductance.
+This can be directly seen in spectroscopic signatures when the SD is shunted to a capacitor, $C$ with a transmission spectrum peak at $\omega_r^\pm = 1/\sqrt{L_\pm C}$.